shenwei356/taxonkit/doc/docs/usage.md

       --prefix-o string                prefix for order, used along with flag -P/--add-prefix (default "o__") --prefix-p string                prefix for phylum, used along with flag -P/--add-prefix (default "p__")
-      --prefix-s string                prefix for species, used along with flag -P/--add-prefix (default "s__")
+      --prefix-r string                prefix for realm, used along with flag -P/--add-prefix (default "r__") --prefix-s string                prefix for species, used along with flag -P/--add-prefix (default "s__")
       --prefix-t string                prefix for subspecies/strain, used along with flag